This two-day training course is delivered by Paul Matthews a Hedgelaying and Hurdle making professional.

 Following an introduction to the course, you will spend the day learning how to coppice the hazel rods used to make the hurdles from the neighbouring woodlands and prepare them ready for use.

-Using Hazel rods you will learn how to cleave the wood and weave it into a fencing panel, screen or rustic arch.
+Using Hazel rods you will learn how to cleave the wood and weave it into a fencing panel or screen.

 REFRESHMENTS, HOT BREAKFAST AND LUNCH IS INCLUDED